gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/virtual_run.md

 ..........goes on

 That is a very quick run down of what happens during the game.
+Typically a team will look at the code, quickly see the guidelines and identify smells.

 ### Identifying code smells
 1. **Magic numbers**